Impact of the COVID-19 pandemic on television in the United States: Return to production, modifications

 The 19th season of American Idol reworked its preliminary "Idol Across America" auditions to use a remote format rather than a nationwide tour (which also had the effect of enhancing the accessibility of the auditions process).
 The show limited its audition tapings to three locations in California (Los Angeles, Ojai, and San Diego), with auditioners being flown in from outside of the regions.
 For the live rounds, the show reintroduced a smaller live audience in a wider studio.
-As an opportunity for them to perform in person on the American Idol stage, 10 contestants from season 18 were invited back for a special episode on April 19, where they competed for a wildcard spot in season 19's top 10.
+As an opportunity for them to perform live for a studio audience, 10 contestants from season 18 were invited back on April 19 to compete for a wild card spot in the top 10.